andamira/medula/README.md

   Everything has a purpose and its own place.
 An big effort has been made in making it simple to be fully understood, as well as remaining very powerful.

 * Modularity and Maintainability.

-  DRY principles.
+It s  DRY principles.
 Clear documentation.
 Index present in all files.
 Follows the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/).

 * Mobile First